 Turbidity is a measurement of suspended solids or particles in water, expressed in Nephelometric Turbidity Units (NTU).
-Turbidity can be measured continuously as a general water quality indicator.
+It is caused by a wide variety of suspended materials that range in size from colloidal to coarse particles.
+In addition, materials contributing to turbidity range from purely inorganic substances to ones that are largely organic in nature.
+It can be measured continuously as a general water quality indicator.

 WHY IS IT IMPORTANT?

-View our real-time turbidity sensor for measurement in water and wastewater >
+Real-time sensor for measurement in water and wastewater.